SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Lesson/Gihub and Terminal.md

 ### 1. Introduction

-In this lesson, we'll explore two indispensable tools in programming and software development: GitHub and the Terminal.
-GitHub is a web-based hosting service for version control — essential for collaboration on team projects — while the Terminal is a powerful interface for navigating your computer and executing commands.
+In this lesson, we'll discuss two essential programming and software development tools: GitHub and the Terminal.
+GitHub is a web-based hosting service that's perfect for version control, especially when working on team projects.
+Meanwhile, the Terminal is a powerful tool that allows you to navigate your computer and execute commands.

 ### 2. GitHub: Getting Started